Header Banner

-How To: Diagnose and treat frozen shoulder
+How to Diagnose and treat frozen shoulder

-Diagnose and treat frozen shoulder
+"How to Diagnose and treat frozen shoulder" cover image

 Frozen shoulder is a common problem that men and women get between ages of 40 to 60.
 It is also known as adhesive capsulitis.
 A frozen shoulder is when the shoulder joint is clamped down.
 Learn how to diagnose and treat a frozen shoulder in this medical how-to video.